making/cfcr-aws/enable-uaa.md

 ## Enable UAA integration

-In this section, we wii install [UAA](https://github.com/cloudfoundry/uaa-release) as OpenID Connect Provider and integrate with Kubernetes.
+In this section, we will install [UAA](https://github.com/cloudfoundry/uaa-release) as a OpenID Connect Provider and integrate with Kubernetes.

 Login to Bastion server.